Achieve A Confident Smile With Dental Implants

 How long does it take to recover from dental implant surgery?

-This period, lasting three to six months, allows the implant to fully attach to the jawbone, creating a solid base for teeth replacement.
+- Osseointegration phase:Â Three to six months, during which the implant fully attaches to the jawbone, creating a solid base for the replacement tooth.

 How long do dental implants last?